Search This Blog

 Key Metrics to Consider

-- Engagement Rate: This shows how actively users interact with your content.
+Engagement Rate: This shows how much people get involved with your content.

-- Reach: This tells you how many people have seen your content.
+Reach: This tells you how many people see what you share.

-- Bounce Rate: This indicates how quickly users leave after visiting a specific piece of content.
+Bounce Rate: This shows how fast people leave after looking at a certain part of your content.

 Analyzing Engagement Rate